 The salon’s decor is like a heartland salon (by Singapore standards) – very basic and quite gloomy (photos on Google look wayyy nicer).
 Service was nowhere near what I’m used to – they’d brought me a glass of water (or choose tea or coffee) with no lid to prevent any hair or dust from going in.
 Errr.

 The total cost was 4000 baht (S$160 / USD$121) for my hair-perm, with treatment (they put some liquid on my hair for a short while after the conditioner) and haircut, which I find pretty expensive for the length of my hair and in Bangkok.
 Their target market is obviously Caucasians.
-I will not be going back again nor will I personally recommend this salon.
+I am not keen to head back anymore.
+If you’re looking for service-oriented haircut experience, this will not be your salon.

 • 2 times caught in rain